 Traditional Nepali festivals (whether Hindu or Buddhist) usually follow a lunar calendar.
 This means that some festivals that fall in October one year may be in September or November the next.
 Some festivals that usually occur in October are:

-Dhaulagiri Circuit Trek: The Dhaulagiri Circuit trek is challenging, and a real adventure for experienced trekkers who are looking for an expedition-like experience.
-From farming villages in the Himalayan foothills to high alpine pastures, uninhabited valleys, and close-up views of several peaks over 21,000 ft, this circuit trek is breathtaking at every stage.
+Dhaulagiri Circuit Trek - 21 Days.
+The Dhaulagiri Circuit trek is challenging and a real adventure for experienced trekkers who are looking for an expedition-like experience.
+From farming villages in the Himalayan foothills to high alpine pastures, uninhabited valleys, and close-up views of several peaks over 21,000 feet, this circuit trek is breathtaking at every stage.

-Kali Gandaki River Rafting.
+Kali Gandaki River Rafting - 6 Days.
 This medium-length rafting expedition is an excellent way to take advantage of Nepal's post-monsoon rivers.
-Leaving from the popular lakeside town of Pokhara, you'll brave class III and IV rapids with an expert guide, camp and dine under the stars on riverside beaches, and kayak on smooth sections of the Kali Gandaki.
+Leaving from the popular lakeside town of Pokhara, you'll brave Class III and IV rapids with an expert guide, camp and dine under the stars on riverside beaches, and kayak on smooth sections of the Kali Gandaki.

 More Helpful Information